shah-zeb-naveed/prompt-flow-ui/README.md

 # prompt-flow-ui

-This repository contains an implementation of a chat interface for Azure Machine Learning Prompt Flow deployments.
+This repository contains an implementation of a user interface (UI) for Azure Machine Learning Prompt Flow deployments.
 The chat interface is developed using Streamlit.

+This was primarily developed for Microsoft's "Chat with Wiki" demo but can be adapted as needed based on the input/output schema of your Prompt Flow implementation.

 # Instructions:
 1. Clone the repository: `git clone https://github.com/shah-zeb-naveed/prompt-flow-ui`